 - (1) Separate line entries are required on the acreage report for the acreage not damaged by UUF or a third party and the acreage damaged by UUF or a third party.
 Acreage damaged by UUF or a third party must be identified as Insured-UUF/Third Party, see Para.
-1213. - Note: For the 2018 crop year only, the requirement to modify the 2017 acreage report to change the insured acreage type to identify acres damaged by UUF or a third party is waived. - (2) Damage caused by UUF or a third party is an uninsurable causes of loss and therefore not eligible for indemnity. - (3) Premium adjustments will not be made for insured acreage damaged by UUF or a third party. - (4) The acreage damaged by UUF or a third party reported on the acreage report as Insured UUF/Third Party damaged acreage in any of the four most recent CYs is used in the determination of the maximum number of eligible PP acres. - (5) If all of the acreage of the crop is damaged by UUF or a third party, it is considered a year of producing the crop. - (6) See Para.
+1213. - (2) Damage caused by UUF or a third party is an uninsurable causes of loss and therefore not eligible for indemnity. - (3) Premium adjustments will not be made for insured acreage damaged by UUF or a third party. - (4) The acreage damaged by UUF or a third party reported on the acreage report as Insured UUF/Third Party damaged acreage in any of the four most recent CYs is used in the determination of the maximum number of eligible PP acres. - (5) If all of the acreage of the crop is damaged by UUF or a third party, it is considered a year of producing the crop. - (6) See Para.
 1305G for production reporting requirements.